 The only exceptions to this rule are either imagined due to silence or insufficient details or rare exceptions to this rule.
-The absolute evidence that such is so rare is the very way historians treat it, as something unique.
+All exceptions to this general rule among recorded Baptist constitutions are so rare that historians treat it as unique whenever they find such examples (but Bro.
+Settlemoir treats these unique examples as the rule instead of as the rare exceptions).

-He ignores the fact that voluntary agreement to enter into covenant relationship with each other, and with Christ, in becoming a New Testament Church, is neither violated, nor contradicted by the whole process of being authorized and supervised by the Lord's church, and/or its authorized representatives.
+He ignores the fact that voluntary agreement to enter into covenant relationship with each other, and with Christ, in becoming a

+New Testament Church, is neither violated, nor contradicted by the whole process of being authorized and supervised by the Lord's church, and/or its authorized representatives.
 There is no church formed until there is actual declared covenant union obtained by voluntary vote.
-Their church authority is not violated, because they are no such church until the consummation of that covenant union is declared.
+Their church authority is not violated, because no church yet exists until the point covenant union is declared by mutual consent of those entering into that constitution.